Shard End Lease Extension - Free Consultation

 It may end up saving you thousands.

-It is conventional wisdom that a residential leasehold with in excess of one hundred years unexpired lease term is worth approximately the same as a freehold.
-Where an further 90 years added to any lease with more than 35 years remaining, the residence will be equivalent in value to a freehold for many years ahead.
+It is generally accepted that a property with over one hundred years remaining is worth approximately the same as a freehold.
+Where an additional 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years ahead.

 Lender Requirement